Peter Barker (physicist)

 Peter Barker (born 1967) is an Australian-born British physicist.

-Barker obtained his PhD in Physics in 1996 from the University of Queensland Australia under the supervision of Halina Rubinsztein-Dunlop.
-From 1997 to 2000 he was postdoctoral fellow and lecturer at Princeton University in the US.
-From 2001 to 2006 he was a Lecturer at Heriot-Watt University in Edinburgh in the UK.
+Barker obtained his PhD in Physics in 1996 from the University of Queensland under the supervision of Halina Rubinsztein-Dunlop.

+From 1997 to 2000, he was a postdoctoral fellow and lecturer at Princeton University in the US.
+From 2001 to 2006, he was a lecturer at Heriot-Watt University in Edinburgh in the UK.
 He held an EPSRC Research Fellowship from 2005–2010.
 In 2006, he moved to University College London as Reader and became a Professor in 2007.

 He was the head of the Atomic, Molecular, Optical and Positron Physics group in the Department of Physics and Astronomy at University College London (UCL).
-He has a strong background in cold atomic and molecular physics.
 Since 2005, his research has concentrated on the cooling, manipulation and transport of atoms, molecules and nanoparticles in optical tweezers.
-In 2017, he began to explore experimental approaches to create a micron-sized fridge using optical refrigeration of a submicrometre crystal suspended in optical and Ion traps.
-He has over 80 articles published with high impact publications in Nature Physics, Nature Photonics, Nature Nanotechnology and Physical Review Letters.
+In 2017, he began to explore experimental approaches to create a micron-sized fridge using optical refrigeration of a submicrometre crystal suspended in optical and ion traps.